renovatebot/renovate/docs/usage/configuration-options.md

 ```

 If you wish to limit Renovate to apply configuration rules to certain files in the root repository directory, you have to use `matchFileNames` with a `minimatch` pattern (which can include an exact file name match).
-For example you have multiple `package.json` and want to use `dependencyDashboardApproval` only on the root `package.json`:
+For example, you have multiple `package.json` and want to use `dependencyDashboardApproval` only on the root `package.json`:

 ```json
 {